SUNDAY March 14, 2021

 THE FEIST

-The Most Anticipated SUNDAY of 2021
+The Most Anticipated Saturday of 2024

-Two sponsors per roper will be printed in the day sheets and read by the announcers-Teams and/or individuals maybe self sponsored.
+Two sponsors per roper will be printed in the day sheets and read by the announcers-Teams and/or individuals may be self sponsored.
 Non-chosen teams and those not cleared from the wait list will have 100% of their fees refunded.
 All entries are subject to review.
 Checks and credit cards accepted.

-PAYOUT = $700,000 in cash and prizes
+PAYOUT = $650,000 in cash and prizes

 6 Rounds.
 5 Full Go-Rounds.
 Top 15 Advance to the Short-Go